CPJPRINCE/opex_manifest_generator/README.md

         --accession-mode        Sets whether to have the running tally be for            {file,folder,both}
                                 files, folders or both,
                                 when utilising the Accession option with
-                                autoclass.
+                                autoref.
 Default is file.

-        -p,   --prefix          Assign a prefix to the Auto Classification,             [PREFIX] when utilising {both} fill in like:
+        -p,   --prefix          Assign a prefix to the Auto Reference,             [PREFIX] when utilising {both} fill in like:
                                 "catalog-prefix","accession-prefix".

-        -s    --suffix          Assign a suffix to the Auto Classification              [SUFFIX] program.
+        -s    --suffix          Assign a suffix to the Auto Reference              [SUFFIX] program.
 By Default only applies to Files

         --suffix-options        Set the Suffix assignment options                       {apply_to_files, apply_to_folders,